Concepts

 Create a backup policy

-To create a new backup policy, you must submit a request to support.
-Support is accessible via the buoy icon in the top-right corner of the window.
+To add a new backup policy, you must submit a request to support.
+Support is accessible via the lifebuoy icon in the top right corner of the window.

-Creating a new backup policy is done through a service request specifying:
+Creating a new backup policy is done by submitting a service request specifying:

-Your Organization's name A contact name, email address, and phone number to finalize the configuration The tenant name The backup policy name The retention characteristics (x days, y weeks, z months, ...)
+Your Organization's name A contact's name along with their email and phone number to finalize the configuration The tenant name The backup policy name Retention settings (x days, y weeks, z months, ...)

 Advanced Data Protection (HSM/KMS)

-Cloud Temple offers an advanced virtual machine encryption solution based on Hardware Security Modules (HSM) and a Key Management Service (KMS).
-This feature enhances the protection of sensitive data through centralized and secure key management, seamlessly integrated into the SecNumCloud environment.
+Cloud Temple offers an advanced encryption solution for virtual machines based on hardware security modules (HSM) and a key management service (KMS).
+This feature enhances the protection of sensitive data through centralized and secure management of encryption keys, directly integrated into the SecNumCloud environment.

 Technical Architecture

-The solution is built on a robust security infrastructure composed of:
+The solution relies on a robust security infrastructure composed of:

-- HSM (Hardware Security Module) : Thales Luna S790 modules certified FIPS 140-3 Level 3
+- HSM (Hardware Security Module) : Modules Thales Luna S790 certified to FIPS 140-3 Level 3

 - KMS (Key Management System) : Thales CipherTrust Manager for centralized key management